bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--zero|-z`                     Toggle that restricts the issue to the initial free one.
                                 (See "Free issues" below)

-`--quantity|-q NUMBER`          How many Bitmarks to issue for a single payment, up to 100.
+`--quantity|-q NUMBER`          The number of Bitmarks to issue for a single payment, up to 100.
 If
-                                the free issue had not been created, then only a quantity of one is allowed, and this issue must be confirmed
+                                the free issue has not been created, then only a quantity of one is allowed, and this issue must be confirmed
                                 before a larger quantity is allowed.